cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 If the problem still exists, contact our support.

 = Feed Warning, invalid xml feed =
 There can be many reasons why a feed is invalid.
-We have build the feed in such a maner that it will only happen very sporadic.
+We have build the feed in such a manner that it will only happen very sporadic.

 In case it does please do submit your feed in your Google Merchant center and check what is going on in your feed in the Feed debugger from Google.
 It is very powerful and spot on.